gottacatchenall/ms_sampling_effort/manuscript.md

 case the probability of false negative would not be constant for each pair of species across sites.

-To test this in empirical data, we use two datasets: a set of host-parasite interactions sampled across 51 sites [@Hadfield2014TalTwo] and a set of food-webs collected from New Zealand freshwater streams over many years [@thompson].
+To test if this association empirical data, we use two datasets: a set of host-parasite interactions sampled across 51 sites [@Hadfield2014TalTwo] and a set of food-webs collected from New Zealand freshwater streams over many years [@thompson].
 We simply compute the empirical marginal distribution and compare the product of the marginals to the true joint value, @fig:associations.